ro0gr/ember-cli-page-object/guides/quickstart.md

 }
 ```

-Each component is supplied with a list of default properties and actions which can be used right after the page object instance is created:
+Scopes allows us to query a DOM via Page Object interface.
+Right after a component creation you can access a set of actions and properties provided by [default](./api/components#default-attributes).

 ```js
 import { create } from 'ember-cli-page-object';